danmons/stop_complaining_about_youtube/README.md

 Firstly, create your video as normal, but constrain yourself to EXACTLY the following (re-read the above if you don't understand why):
 * 30.00 or 60.00 FPS.
 * 1920x1080 (HD) or 3840x2160 (UHD) pixels
-* 16:9 display aspect ratio (yes, this can be different to your pixel aspect ratio.
+* 16:9 "DAR" display aspect ratio (yes, this can be different even if your PAR/SAR suggests everything is OK, if you've somehow made it an anamorphic picture.
 Ensure it's not)

 The command below will enforce these (and several other constraints).
 However I recommend the above to save yourself painful and costly re-shoots/re-edits.
 The more you can do at capture/edit time, the better these transcodes will look.
 Audio is less of an issue because ffmpeg's downmixing and re-sampling isn't too bad.
 Likewise ffmpeg and libx264's colour depth, chroma subsampling conversion, bit depth, video range, etc at transcode time do a good job of converting from your high quality video to what YouTube expects.